anyicomplex/gdx-svmhelper/README.md

 ### 3. Make fat-jar, then build native-image
 You need at least [GraalVM](https://www.graalvm.org/) CE (or EE) v21.3.0 to build.
 Please follow [here](https://www.graalvm.org/reference-manual/native-image/) :)
+You should pass `--report-unsupported-elements-at-runtime` arg to `native-image`, otherwise it will build a fallback image.
 `native-image --report-unsupported-elements-at-runtime -jar <jarName>.jar` has work on **MY MACHINE**.
 ### 4. Copy shared libraries and assets
 Shared libraries can be found at dependency jars, or you can also extract them from the built fat-jar.